Skip to main content

 Laboratory testing, result reporting, and positive result follow-up

-• There is a $20.00 fee per animal and a $10.00 fee per accession payable to the University of Minnesota Veterinary Diagnostic Laboratory (VDL) for rabies testing by the direct fluorescent antibody (DFA) test.
+• There is a $23.00 fee per animal and a $10.00 fee per accession ($33 total) payable to the University of Minnesota Veterinary Diagnostic Laboratory (VDL) for rabies testing by the DFA test.
 Multiple animals submitted from a related situation (bats from one location, litter of kittens, etc.) will be charged one accession fee.
-Please add 10% for out-of-state specimens.
+Out-of-state submissions cost $35.30.
+An additional fee of $50 will be charged for after-hours drop-off of specimens.

 • Results for specimens received at the VDL before 11:00 a.m. will be available the next business day by 2 p.m.
 Results for specimens received after 11:00 a.m. will be available in two business days.

 • Expedited testing is available in emergency situations.
-Healthcare providers, veterinarians, public health or law enforcement may contact MDH Epidemiology at 651-201-5414 to discuss the need for an expedited test.
+Healthcare providers, veterinarians, public health or law enforcement may contact Minnesota Department of Health (MDH) Zoonotic Diseases Unit at 651-201-5414 to discuss the need for an expedited test.

 • Positive rabies reports are telephoned immediately to the veterinarian, healthcare provider, or other submitter listed on the Rabies Specimen Submission Form.